 Speaking of which, we spend a ton of time in Japan, and we’ve updated this almost neurotically as we learn from our travels and research.
 This Tokyo DisneySea and Tokyo Disneyland Guide has been refreshed dozens of times since we first wrote it, and more will be added over time as certain parts are clarified or expanded.
 We are slightly obsessed fans of Tokyo Disneyland and DisneySea.

 Prior to the closure, we visited Japan multiple times per year for 7 consecutive years, including several multi-month stays.
-We’re Tokyo Disneyland & DisneySea Annual Passholders (or were until TDR cancelled those) who have dined in almost every restaurant and stayed in every single hotel at Tokyo Disney Resort.
+We were Tokyo Disneyland & DisneySea Annual Passholders (until TDR cancelled those) who have dined in almost every restaurant and stayed in most hotels at Tokyo Disney Resort.

 Kyoto is our favorite city in the world, and a place that we view as essential to a trip to Japan.
 In our Ultimate Guide to Kyoto, Japan, we offer our “sales pitch” as to why we love it so much, and cover everything you need to know for planning a visit to that wonderful city.
 Total, we’d recommend Disney fans allocate around two-thirds of their trip to the cities of Kyoto and Tokyo–with more time in Kyoto.

 Of course, all of this assumes that you should visit Japan in the first place.
 Let’s backtrack and address that threshold question…

 Should You Visit Japan & Tokyo Disney Resort?